powerline/powerline/docs/source/troubleshooting/linux.rst

 * If you’re using rxvt-unicode, make sure that it’s compiled with the ``--enable-unicode3`` flag.

-The fancy symbols look a bit blurry or "off"!
+The fancy symbols look a bit blurry or “off”!
 ---------------------------------------------

 * Make sure that you have patched all variants of your font (i.e. both the